Lucky Star (Gene Vincent song): Ricky Nelson version

 The song was first recorded by Ricky Nelson who had covered several of Dave Burgess' songs from 1957 onwards, with Burgess philosophical about the more commercial success Nelson had with his own songs than himself.
+Nelson's track was released as the B-side to "Hello Mary Lou", a Gene Pitney song, on London Records in 1961.
+It then appeared on his Rick Is 21 album, 1961.
+On January 11, 1962, Nelson sang the song on The Adventures of Ozzie & Harriet episode "Backyard Pet Show".

 Gene Vincent version

 Vincent's version of Burgess' song occurred after Vincent was forced to cancel the remainder of a UK tour after collapsing in Glasgow and then, after two days in the Glasgow Royal Infirmary, collapsing again in Rumford and being flown home.
-Vincent's first return to work after this incident was a low-pressure session in October 1961 at the Capitol studios in Hollywood with Burgess and his band.
+Vincent's first return to work after this incident was a low-pressure session in October 1961 at the Capitol Studios in Hollywood with Burgess and his band.
 Dave Burgess was an old friend, who was in The Champs when they'd toured with the Blue Caps.
 Lucky Star and the B-Side – a cover version of Clyde Pitts' "Baby Don't Believe Him", which Pitts also released in 1961 – were the result of the session.
 The track was released as a single in the fifth week of November 1961.
 It was his last USA Capitol single.
 In March 1962 Vincent was back in the UK touring with Brenda Lee and included the new song "Lucky Star" in a set consisting mainly of older hits.
 The song has been reissued on several compilation albums including A Portrait of Gene Vincent and Gene Vincent's 20 Greatest.
 Coincidentally Vincent was the first American to appear on the show Thank Your Lucky Stars.